 - I conducted Social Listening on conversations surrounding prospective and existing clients.
 Through quantitative and qualitative analyses on social media data pulled from a dedicated tool, I put together key insights to help my team understand the audience and their perception of the brands’ products and services.

 - Under guidance from a senior employee, I set up ad sets and collect links with tracking tags to track performance for our ads.

 - I used Excel to produce tables to summarize performance metrics or to process data from social listening tools.

 - I watched and analyzed over 50 entries in Cannes Lion to find the best one for the Social Practice, then presented in a meeting broadcast to all offices in the US.

 - I worked on an intern project to create and pitch an original marketing campaign to a real client.
-I acted primarily as researcher for secondary quantitative sources, strategist, and ideator (creative and strategic).
-At the end, our team won the pitch.
+I acted as the researcher for secondary quantitative sources, strategist, and ideator.
+In the end, our team won the pitch.

 What do I think, after everything?